 When to see a doctor

-As acid reflux can lead to more serious conditions if left untreated, those who experience symptoms for more than 2 weeks should contact their doctor.
+Without treatment, acid reflux can lead to more serious conditions and complications.
+If symptoms last for more than 2 weeks, the individual should contact their doctor.